sts4222/nap-demo/README.md

 # Demo Envirnonment

-wp1 = myapp1.de       #Prod

-wp2 = dev.myapp1.de   #Dev
+Ubuntu Server 18.04 VM running following docker containers:

+- wordpress1 + mysql1 for publishing myapp1.de in Prod environment
+- wordpress2 + mysql2 for publishing de.myapp1.de in Dev environment

 NGINX steers traffic to the backend containers based on host name and restricts access to some administrative paths for the Prod environment.

-For updates or rollbacks between Dev and Prod Ansible playbooks can be run.

-NGINX App Protect (NAP) is used to secure the application.
+NGINX App Protect (NAP) module in NNGINX is used to secure the application.
 For reference on administering NAP check the official NGINX docs:

 https://docs.nginx.com/nginx-app-protect/configuration/

 ELK Stack to visualise WAF events.

+Optional - For updates or rollbacks between Dev and Prod Ansible playbooks can be run.

 ------------------------------------

 # Preparations

-1. Adjust your dns (e.g. hosts file) to access:
+1. Adjust your dns (e.g. hosts file) to access both apps via your VM's IP:
 - myapp1.de
 - dev.myapp1.de